lacolaco/blog.lacolaco.net/content/post/enjoyable-webworkers-in-angular.md

 title: Enjoyable WebWorkers in Angular
 date: '2018-12-22T06:39:05.976Z'
 updated_at: '2021-05-26T11:13:01+0900'
-tags: [angular, webworker, comlink, webpack, off-the-main-thread]
+tags: [english, angular, webworker, comlink, webpack, off-the-main-thread]
 ---

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) have attracted the attention as one of the most important things of web development. [**Comlink**](https://github.com/GoogleChromeLabs/comlink) is a JavaScript library created by Google Chrome team to **make WebWorkers enjoyable**.
 It provides an easy way to communicate with classes defined in Worker-side.